Ray gets help controlling his gambling....

 If you’ve missed a payment on your Barclaycard, you might be able to pay it using the Barclaycard app.

-Both lines are open Monday to Friday 8am to 9pm, Saturday and Sunday 9am to 9pm.
+Alternatively, call us on 0800 161 5205.
+Lines are open Monday to Friday 8am to 9pm, Saturday 9am to 9pm

-Use the Barclaycard app
+You can also use the Barclaycard app

-Send us a message any time from the ‘Help’ section of the Barclaycard app.
+Send us a message from the 'Help' section of the Barclaycard app.
 It's secure and you don’t have to wait for our reply, just log back in when you’re ready to see if we've replied.

 You need to be 18 or over to use the app.
 T&Cs apply.